glavender/jquery_fundamentals/README.md

 jquery_fundamentals
 ===================

-jquery fundamentals assignment for BML.
-I completed a series of jQuery exercises in the .js file.
+I completed a series of jQuery exercises in the .js file, as an assignment for Bitmaker Labs.